LIMEADE: From AI Explanations to Advice Taking: Case Study 2: for Paper Recommendation

 Given the explanatory model, \sys's {\sc Display} function chooses explanations to display by computing each term's contribution to the output of the linear model for the given paper, which is equal to the product of the term's TF-IDF value for the paper with the term's feature weight in the linear model.
-Next to each explanatory term are thumbs up and down buttons (see Figure~\ref{fig:UI}).
-When the user provides feedback with these buttons, \sys\ generates pseudo-examples and retrains the neural recommender.
+We note here that even though the explanatory model is a global approximation, the explanations are local ones, as this product encodes instance-specific information on why the paper has been recommended.\footnote{In a later implementation of Semantic Sanity, the platform also included a global explanation surfaced at the top of each feed, which is the subject of another study \cite{marissa_22}.} Next to each explanatory term are thumbs up and down buttons (see Figure~\ref{fig:UI}).
+When the user provides feedback with these buttons, \sys\ generates pseudo-instances and retrains the neural recommender.
 We use a generative approach within {\sc GetInstance} that leverages the unlabeled pool of papers.
-We select the top 100 papers from the full corpus with the highest TF-IDF value for the feedback term and generate a single synthetic pseudoexample (i.e., we use $k=1$) equal to the centroid of these papers' embeddings.
-The example is appended to the user's history and labeled with the user's annotation of the term (+/-).
+We select the top 100 papers from the full corpus with the highest TF-IDF value for the feedback term and generate a single synthetic pseudo-instance (i.e., we use $k=1$) equal to the centroid of these papers' embeddings with a weight of $1$.
+The instance is appended to the user's history and labeled with the user's annotation of the term (+/-).